 An IoT Device is a piece of equipment with the mandatory capabilities of communication and the optional capabilities of sensing, actuation, data capture, data storage, and data processing.
-Due to their connectivity to publicly accessible infrastructure, IoT devices are susceptible to malicious attacks.
+IoT devices can be in a secure or non-secure location and without any security safeguard, but all are prone to attack.